jenkinsci/opentelemetry-plugin/README.md

 For details to set up Jenkins with Elastic, Jaeger or Prometheus, to configure the integration including using Jenkins Configuration as Code, see [Setup and Configuration](https://github.com/jenkinsci/opentelemetry-plugin/blob/master/docs/setup-and-configuration.md).

-# Troubleshooting and Optimizing Jobs and Pipelines Tracing Builds
+## Troubleshooting and Optimizing Jenkins Jobs and Pipelines Using Tracing on the Builds

 For details on how to explore and troubleshoot jobs and pipelines builds as traces, see [Traces of Jobs and Pipeline Builds](https://github.com/jenkinsci/opentelemetry-plugin/blob/master/docs/job-traces.md).

 <img alt="SpringBootPipeline Execution Trace" width="300px" src="https://raw.githubusercontent.com/jenkinsci/opentelemetry-plugin/master/docs/images/jenkins-maven-execution-trace-jaeger.png" />
 <p style="font-size:0.75em; font-style: italic">Example pipeline execution trace of a SpringBoot app built with Maven going through security checks with Snyk, deployed on a Maven repository and published as a Docker image</p>

-# Troubleshooting Jenkins Performances Tracing HTTP Requests
+## Troubleshooting Jenkins Performances Using Tracing on the HTTP Requests of the Jenkins Controller

 For details to set up Jenkins with Elastic, Jaeger or Prometheus, to configure the integration including using Jenkins Configuration as Code, see [Setup and Configuration](https://github.com/jenkinsci/opentelemetry-plugin/blob/master/docs/setup-and-configuration.md).

-# Jenkins Security
+## Jenkins Security

 Monitor access to Jenkins to detect anomalous behaviours.

 For details, see the security metrics [here](https://github.com/jenkinsci/opentelemetry-plugin/blob/master/docs/monitoring-metrics.md).

-# Storing Jenkins Pipeline Logs in an Observability Backend
+## Storing Jenkins Pipeline Logs in an Observability Backend

 For details on how to store Jenkins pipelines build logs in an Observability backend like Elastic, see [Storing Jenkins Pipeline Logs in an Observability Backend though OpenTelemetry](https://github.com/jenkinsci/opentelemetry-plugin/blob/master/docs/build-logs.md).